 Inside Sales, like so many areas of tech in Ireland, has grown significantly in recent years.
 Essentially selling done remotely, Inside sales is a crucial component of modern enterprises.
 Without sales, technology is left redundant.
 Without technology, Inside Sales can’t happen.

-Undoubtedly tech has been one of the driving forces when it comes to jobs in Ireland in 2020.
-For a sense of the jobs out there, check out Linkedin.
+Undoubtedly tech has been one of the driving forces when it comes to jobs in Ireland.
+For a sense of the tech jobs out there, check out Linkedin.

 Needless to say there are opportunities in the sector as a whole, as it is only projected to grow.
 If you are considering a career change, then tech could be a tempting option.

 “What doesn’t get managed doesn’t get measured” For all tech to be successfully carried out, there needs to be a benchmark in which to measure its success.
 For a software developer, it could be how understandable is the code that’s written – for inside sales, it might be the number of leads.
 KPI’s can motivate people – as well as track success.